2008 United States presidential election in Maryland

 The 2008 United States presidential election in Maryland took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose 10 representatives, or electors to the Electoral College, who voted for president and vice president.

 Maryland was won by Democratic nominee Barack Obama by a 25.4% margin of victory.
 Prior to the election, all 17 news organizations considered this a state Obama would win, or otherwise considered as a safe blue state.
-The Old Line State has voted for the Democratic presidential candidate of every election since 1992.
+Maryland has voted for the Democratic presidential candidate of every election since 1992.
 In 2008, Obama easily captured the state's 10 electoral votes in a landslide victory, winning 61.92% of the popular vote to Republican John McCain's 36.47%.